How many solar panels do I need for my home?

 Exactly where on planet Earth the solar panels are located, combined with the direction they’re facing and the tilt at which their angled, all play a combined role in the amount of electricity produced along with the size, efficiency, and degradation rates of the solar panels and inverters.
 The more favorable the available conditions, and the more efficient and reliable the solar panels and inverters being used are, the smaller the solar power system needs to be.

-Those lucky enough to have south to west-facing roofs with good tilts will likely need slightly less solar panels then their neighbors with all east or west-facing roofs.
-Not a lot, but maybe a panel or two.
+Those lucky enough to have south to west-facing roofs with good tilts will likely need slightly less solar panels than their neighbors with all east or west-facing roofs.
+Not a lot, but maybe one or two panels.

 How much sunlight do your roofs get?
 You can check how many “sun hours” hit your exact spot on Earth through the U.S. government’s National Renewable Energy Laboratory Solar Maps.

 Solar panels like sunshine, duh.
 They don’t produce energy when it’s dark, and no, they don’t make energy from moonlight.
 Solar panels also don’t like shade.
 Technology advancements have improved to isolate the reduction in power output due to shading from the rest of the solar panels, but still, shade means less, little, or no sun is hitting the solar panel in that area.
 No sun = no electricity, it’s that simple.

 In summary, all shade reduces power output.
 It’s worse for some panel technologies more than others, but still has adverse effects for all.

 Trees, chimneys, other roofs, power lines, and more can all interfere with your property’s ability to take advantage of solar power.